 Meet my friend Marsha :D

 I am highly concerned with the underrepresentation of women in STEM areas, because it does not only contribute to the gender wage gap, but also exacerbates the problem of gender stereotypes.
-I am the founder of Women in Kaggle Philly and currently organizing a series of workshops which provide an inclusive and supportive environment to women who are interested in data science.
+Part of my work at Facebook as people research scientist was to promote diversity within the company and the tech industry.
+I also founded Women in Kaggle Philly and organized a series of workshops which provide an inclusive and supportive environment to women who are interested in data science.

 I regularly write for Foreign Policy, Boston Review, and The CGCS Media Wire Blog.
-I am a senior editor and contributor to CNPolitics.org, an independent group committed to introducing academic studies on Chinese society and politics to the general public in China.
+I used to be a senior editor and contributor to CNPolitics.org, an independent group committed to introducing academic studies on Chinese society and politics to the general public in China.
 I also write for the Initium Media Hong Kong and HK01 as a journalist and columnist.
-Check it out if you read Chinese!
+Please check them out if you read Chinese!

 Besides (a happy) academic life, I am a fan of baseball and sabermetrics - I learned SQL through analyzing MLB data!
 I am also a professional translator and a huge Science Fiction fan.
 I have translated seven books so far, including three academic books and four science fictions.
 My most recent translation project is Prof. Randall Collins' great work Violence: A Micro-sociology Theory.